jesse-spevack/jesse-spevack.github.io/_posts/2021-04-21-replace-case-with-hash.md

 ---
 layout: post
 title: How I use a Hash Instead of Case Statement in Ruby
-subtitle: Case Statements are Lame.
+subtitle: Case Statements are Yesterday's News.
 Impress your friends with Hashes instead.
 readtime: true
 cover-img: '/assets/img/ruby_logo.png'
 categories: []